 Defendants sometimes prevail, as did Prudential recently over lawyers for Ferguson Enterprises 401k participants, but without a doubt, 401k lawsuits are in full swing.
 TV stations in small markets are increasingly inundated with ads from familiar local personal injury lawyers, timed for just after dinner.

 “Attention 401k investors.
 Do you have a 401k from a current or former employer?
 If so, you may be entitled to money damages depending on what plan you invested in.
 To find out more you need to call us now at the following number.
-Your 401k may have been mismanaged, you may be entitled to compensation, but you have to call.
-Call us at the following number.”
+Your 401k may have been mismanaged, you may be entitled to compensation, but you have to call.”

-They’re encouraging anyone who simply has a 401k plan to call.
+They’re encouraging anyone with a 401k plan to call.
 The clear inference?
 Contact us; we’ll find something (anything).

 “It’s not just the commercials on television,” says Marcia Wagner with The Wagner Law Group.
 “Billboards are cropping up that essentially say the same thing.
 I guess they’re running out of tobacco and asbestos claims and need something new, and the tort bar is much more aware of these kinds of claims.”